• WiFi *

 * All houses include these items.

-A guide to understanding our region and assuming terminology.
+A guide to understanding the Outer Banks and it’s local terminology.

-Every area has its own phrasing to describe how to get around their community.
+As you’ll have encountered in other places, every area has its own phrasing to describe their regions and how to get around their community.
+Much like learning what the OBX means, when you visit a new destination there’s always a way that locals will reference places and areas around them which can be confusing as a tourist!
 First-time travelers to New York City likely won’t know references to the “Village” mean Greenwich Village.
 The same logic applies to San Francisco’s Nob Hill or Kensington in London.
-Those new to the Outer Banks will find local lingo is quite similar.
+Those new to the Outer Banks (aka the OBX) will find local lingo is quite similar.

-Navigating the Outer Banks is simple; everything is either north or south.
+Navigating the OBX is simple; everything is either north or south.
 The Atlantic Ocean is to the east and extensive bays, estuaries, and sounds are to the west.
 Even at its widest point, the Outer Banks is barely two miles across.

 Corolla Village